daniel-furman/daniel-furman-old/index.md

 ---

 How does grain size, strain state, and microstructure influence the rheological behavior of ice compaction among glaciers and ice sheets?
-Funded through the Rose Undergraduate Research Award, CURF Climate Action Grant, and Hayden Scholars Grant.
+Funded through the Rose Undergraduate Research Award, CURF Climate Action Grant, and Hayden Scholars Grant, collaboration with <a target="_blank" rel="noopener noreferrer" href="https://earth.sas.upenn.edu/people/david-l-goldsby">David Goldsby</a>.

 ---